-From the Jacobin Brothers to the JEAN and JOINAUD families
+From the Jacobin Friars to the JEAN and JOINAUD families

-Couvent des Jacobins was established on top of one of the highest points of Saint-Émilion, following a land bequest in 1389 to the Dominican brotherhood, whose members were known as « Jacobin Brothers ».
-Dominican brothers in the region were also offering shelter to Christian pilgrims making the Way of Saint-James through France and down to Spain.
-So back then, the Couvent des Jacobins was both a place of worship, but also a stop and a refuge for visitors.
+Couvent des Jacobins was established on top of one of the highest points of Saint-Émilion, following a land bequest in 1389 to the Dominican friars, whose members were known as « Jacobin Brothers ».

-For almost four centuries, the monks were also growing vines and making wine, taking advantage of a well-exposed vineyard located immediately outside the city moats.
+For almost four centuries, the friars were also growing vines and making wine, taking advantage of a well-exposed vineyard located immediately outside the city moats.
 Back in the days, Couvent des Jacobins already exported its wines, in particular to the royal courts of England and France.
-And over that period, the Jurade - a centuries-old group of vine growers and amateurs in Saint-Émilion, was already recognizing the wines of Couvent des Jacobins as among the most representative of the area.
+And over that period, the wines of Couvent des Jacobins became among the most representative of the area.

 Between 1790 and the beginning of the 20th century, only two families, GUADET and VAUTHIER, owned Couvent des Jacobins.

-In 1969, the national syndicate INAO awarded Couvent des Jacobins the rank of Grand Cru Classé of Saint-Émilion, recognizing the consistency of the wines and the family efforts to preserve this remarkable site.
+In 1969, the national syndicate INAO awarded Couvent des Jacobins the rank of Grand Cru Classé, recognizing the consistency of the wines and the family efforts to preserve this remarkable site.

 Rose-Noëlle BORDE, the daughter of Noël JOINAUD, and her husband Alain BORDE then took over the estate.
-They rehabilitated the former bakery of the monks and part of the underground cellars.
-They also constructed the cloister, restored the former gardens of the monks, and renovated the East part of the underground cellar in 1986 to allow gravity-based bottling.
+They rehabilitated the former bakery of the monks and the underground cellars.
+They also constructed the cloister and restored the former gardens.

-In 2008, Xavier JEAN, the great-great-grand son of Jean JEAN, started its involvement in Couvent des Jacobins, with the assistance of Denis POMARÈDE, the estate manager, who joined Couvent des Jacobins in 1996.
-Six permanent staff with more than 15 years of "maison" complete the team : Karim, Alexandre, Chantal, Élodie, Bruno, and Jean-Luc.
-We often wonder what the Jacobin Brothers would say if they saw the energy and the liveliness of Couvent des Jacobins, almost 700 years after their arrival!
+In 2010, Xavier JEAN, the great-great-grand son of Jean JEAN, started its involvement in Couvent des Jacobins.
+He is assisted by Denis POMARÈDE, the estate manager, who joined Couvent des Jacobins in 1996.
+We often wonder what the Jacobin Brothers would say if they saw the liveliness of Couvent des Jacobins, more than 600 years after their arrival!